DR. MATT KANAAN | DUKE MEDICINE TRAINED

 Non- Surgical Treatment

-Surgery is not the only option when it comes to treating tennis elbow.
+Surgery is not the only option when it comes to treating tennis and golfers elbow.
 Approximately 80% to 95% of patients have success with nonsurgical treatment.
-At Wake Sports Medicine in Raleigh , NC we offer a variety of non-surgical treatment options.
-We will fully evaluate the cause of the tennis elbow, and suggest a comprehensive plan to help the tendon heal faster.
-This may include:

 Physical therapy